Capturing Christianity is doing a live interview with me on January 14th, at 2pm CST.

 @swamidass, do you have a page somewhere that lists the videos you’re doing for the book?
 I’d be especially interested in videos I could send to my students as they read through the book this semester.
 This one is really good, but maybe a bit more geared towards people already in the conversation rather than people who have minimal background knowledge about the debate/issue/questions.

-Look at the interview section here: Press on The Genealogical Adam and Eve.
+Look at the interview section here: Reviews and Interviews on The Genealogical Adam and Eve.
 If needed, we will start doing finer level categorization (e.g., which ones are video?), but right now it isn’t too hard to figure out.

 Already over 5K.
 They also want to have me back.
 Here are some of the comments:

 One of the best episodes of CC ever.
 Gonna grab that book!

 We need to have these conversations.
 This is a hot topic, and as a Christian I am certainly not afraid of controversy.
 I was sorry to not have been able to be here when it was live - so please invite Dr. Swamidass back soon.
 One thing which really surprised me is that science does not have a way to define what is human, maybe this is the area where philosophy needs to step in.
 Thanks, good conversation.

 I gotta be honest.
 While I don’t agree with everything said, I have to admit that it was hard for to deny many of the arguments said.
 Im not a biologist but im quite modest in the Philosophy of Science.
 I’ll check out the book.
 Im not a theist but I do need something new to read.

 @John_Rood Yes!
 I’ve often thought Dr. Swamidass’ view deserved more consideration in conversations about Adam and it is splendid to see him on this channel!